D4rktheJohtonian/D4rktheJohtonian/README.md

   *If my responses is too slow, then it's either I'm trying to think of a response or I'm talking to someone else in rl.*

-*For DNI crits check my strawpage.*
+*DNI and BYI check my strawpage.*

 **NOTE :**

 I know all Pokémon medias *except* for the anime.
 I *hate* Goh, Chloe and Journey Ash.
 They sucks.

 For PokéSpe/manga, I *only know* the characters and not the storyline.

+Also please check my strawpage/atabook and maybe gimme some messages/drawing!

   ![tumblr_oeowo5yvov1vgzd4so2_250](https://github.com/user-attachments/assets/c131adf5-ea45-486d-83bc-c2cdb218a582)